Bambo-Rambo/TinyFinder/README.md

 When chain > 0, you search and RNG for guaranteed shiny patches.
 Remember that shininess is TinyMT dependant in that case.
 Simply activate the radar from the bag during the shiny (blue) index and a shiny patch will be generated!
 Keep in mind that not all shiny patches glow, so you need to check their exact locations in the tool.
 Double click inside an index to do that.
 'C' means "Character" and is always in the middle of the array.
 'S' means shiny and is the one you are gonna be stepping in while the rest are "Good" (G), "Bad" (B) and "Empty" (X) which break the chain and must be avoided.
 The slot will be the one you chained for, while sync is decided when you enter the patch so you need to RNG for it after the patch generation as well.

-For DexNav read the [main guide](https://github.com/Bambo-Rambo/RNG-Guides/blob/main/DexNavRNG.md) as well as the [extra info](https://github.com/Bambo-Rambo/RNG-Guides/blob/main/ExtraInfo.md) including slots etc. They explain everything.
+For DexNav you can read the [main guide](https://github.com/Bambo-Rambo/RNG-Guides/blob/main/DexNavRNG.md) as well as some [extra notes](https://github.com/Bambo-Rambo/RNG-Guides/blob/main/ExtraInfo.md).
+They explain everything.

 Finally, Swooping is pretty simple.
 The encounter slots are (1-8) for Fearow, (9-10) for Skarmory and (11-12) for Hydreigon.
 In 3DS RNG Tool, set the delay to +40.